Why Booking Your Flights with a Travel Agent is More Important Than Ever

 So, what has actually changed in the airline industry?

 12 months ago, if anyone had said to me that a major airline would change their policy to allow all tickets to be refundable, regardless of the fare rules when the ticket was issued, I would have simply laughed at them.
-Fast forward to September 2020, we currently have three major airlines – Emirates, Qatar Airways and Air France/KLM – who, subject to a few travel date restrictions, will allow full cash refunds.
+Fast forward to 2021, we have several airlines – including major ones like Emirates, Qatar Airways and Air France/KLM – who, subject to a few travel date restrictions, will allow full cash refunds.
 This applies even if the ticket rules are non-refundable at time of reservation.

 Many more airlines have introduced the flexibility of cancelling an itinerary with zero change fees and retaining the funds as credit for future travel.
 Some airlines aren’t even charging any additional fare collection if you’re exchanging your ticket and the new date or route is more expensive.
 These are fundamental changes to the way air travel works, and great for reintroducing confidence in travel.